shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 `ListIssuesViewModel` will fetch the data requested by the UI from the IssueRepository.
 It has `MediatorLiveData` `res` which is observed by the UI. `MediatorLiveData` is a subclass of `MutableLiveData` which allows us to observe one or more LiveData (`LiveData` from Repository's `getIssues()` method in our case) and propagate the changes to it own observers (Activity in our case).

-**Note:**: In case you want to have a ViewModel class with non-empty constructor, you have to create a Factory class which would create instance of you ViewModel and that Factory class has to implement `ViewModelProvider.Factory` interface.
+**Note**: In case you want to have a ViewModel class with non-empty constructor, you have to create a Factory class which would create instance of you ViewModel and that Factory class has to implement `ViewModelProvider.Factory` interface.

 Finally, create an activity which extends `LifecycleActivity` class and with EditText and Recycler View.
 In `onCreate()` we will intialize the ViewModel, observe the `MediatorLiveData` property `res` and take appropriate action to display the view.